 How to Replace Windows in a Brick Home

 The key for a window replacement to go smoothly in a brick-veneer wall is sizing the new window correctly.
-The replacement window must be small enough to fit through the existing brick space without having to pull apart the brick and mortar, but big enough to allow the new unit to be unnoticeably trimmed out while minimizing the unsupported flashing.
+The replacement window must be small enough to fit through the existing brick space without having to pull apart the brick and mortar.
+However, it needs to be big enough to allow the new unit to be unnoticeably trimmed out.
+Additionally, it needs to minimize the unsupported flashing.

 Can I replace a window in my house?